<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1538973079464292&amp;ev=PageView&amp;noscript=1">

 Program Eligibility

-Funding Range and Project Length
+Project Length

 LOI Instructions

+Please download and complete the LOI template available here.
 LOIs must be one page, single-spaced, using Arial 11-point font with 0.5-inch margins.
 The following sections must be included:

-• Personnel Qualifications (Brief overview of expertise relevant to the project)
+• Personnel Qualifications: Brief overview of expertise relevant to the project.

 Full Proposal Instructions

-I. Abstracts
+I. Abstract

 • Lay-language abstract: Describe your proposed project in ≤ 200 words using nontechnical language and avoiding the use of acronyms (i.e., at a level that a ninth-grade student would understand).